Estimation of functional diversity and species traits from ecological monitoring data: Conclusions

 \section{Conclusions}

-In this paper we proposed a method by which functional trait axes and values can be reconstructed from monitoring data.
-This reconstruction enables a robust estimation of functional diversity within the system based solely on species biomasses in samples.
+In this paper we proposed a method by which functional trait axes and values can be inferred from monitoring data.
+This enables a robust estimation of functional diversity within the system, based solely on species abundances or biomasses.

 We demonstrated the method using simulated data and a phytoplankton monitoring dataset from the Baltic sea.
 The analysis of the real world data identified adaptation for early/late growth, high/low nitrogen levels and high/low phosphorus levels as the most important functional trait axes.

-The analysis also revealed a local increase in functional diversity that is comparable to previous observations in other systems~\cite{blowes2019geography,hillebrand2017biodiversity,hillebrand2020integrative}.
+It also showed a local increase in functional diversity that is comparable to previous observations in other systems~\cite{blowes2019geography,hillebrand2017biodiversity,hillebrand2020integrative}.
 In the present analysis, the increase is most pronounced at coastal stations and can be linked to increasing influence from a nearby freshwater community.
 Hence our results provide additional evidence for the hypothesis that changing environmental parameters may lead to a transient increase in local diversity, that might ultimately lead to biodiversity loss on longer and larger scales~\cite{blowes2019geography,antao2020temperaturerelated}.

-We expect that the proposed method will also be useful in the analysis of other datasets.
-The method is particularly attractive if we are interested in a large number and/or species for which the traits have not been quantified in detail.
-In such a context the proposed reconstruction from monitoring data avoids introducing biases in the construction of the trait space and can bridge knowledge gaps.
-Moreover the accuracy of the diffusion map is expected to increase with the number of species in the dataset.
-The proposed method is thus very well suited for the analysis of diverse microscopic organisms, such as plankton, whereas the explicit construction of trait spaces will yield better results when smaller sets of better-studied macroscopic species are considered.
+We note particularly that the proposed method does not require manual identification of relevant traits.
+It thus provides an objective and procedurally-grounded definition of functional diversity that is transferable between different systems and sets of species.
+We expect that this will also be useful in the analysis of other datasets, particularly those which contain a large number of species.

 In principle the proposed method could also be applied to study bacterial diversity.
-However in bacteria the relevant traits are thought to be more closely related to their genetic makeup than in eucaryotes.
-Hence it is sensible to take the available genomic information into account when constructing diffusion maps of bacteria \cite{fahimipour2020mapping}.
+However in bacteria the relevant traits are thought to be more closely related to their genetic makeup than in eukaryotes\cite{ashkaanBacteria}.
+Hence it is sensible to take the available genomic information into account when constructing diffusion maps of bacteria.